Mandalay, Pyin-Oo-Lwin, Hsipaw

 Pyn-Oo-Lwin is full of English colonial buildings, and what was left of our afternoon was spent cycling around the town to glimpse a few of them.
 It was spooky to be so far from home yet surrounded by such familiar architecture.

 Day done we headed to town for dinner after which we found ourselves possibly the coolest lift of our trip so far.
 Horse and carriage here is the rather regal equivalent of the tuk tuk’s found elsewhere in Asia – it just had to be done.
 Our driver was super cool as were his horsemanship skills.
-His little pony obeyed his every vocal command, there was no need for anything more – the relationship between man and horse was touching.
+His little pony obeyed his every vocal command, there was no need for anything more – the relationship between man and horse was impressive.

 Little more than 10-minutes later and we were back in our room where we very soon crashed for the night.
 Tomorrow was destination Hsipaw – one we were both very much looking forward to.

 It was yet another early start to catch the train to Hsipaw and another stunning railway journey found us at Hsipaw station from where we walked to our guest house.
-Hsipaw, a town in Shan State is an old colonial “Hill Station” not much larger than our home town of St Agnes in Cornwall and has a bit of an untamed feel about it.
+Hsipaw, a town in Shan State is an old colonial “Hill Station” not much larger than our home town of St Agnes in Cornwall and has a kind of untamed feel about it.
 Nestled in an upland plain, surrounded by hills, it fringes a river and the railway line from Mandalay to the Chinese border runs through it.
 This railway was constructed by the British to extract the Teak they used to build their Royal Naval ships in the 19th century.
 Teak was the primary reason Burma was so important to us at that time.

 We arrived early enough to walk to the palace where we were treated to an informative talk from the Prince’s sister-in-law who spoke eloquently about the troubles past and present.
 There sadly wasn’t a tour of the palace itself, but it had been an interesting visit nonetheless.
-We bimbled back to the guesthouse via a very cool juice cafe called Mr Shake where we both indulged in the best shake of our travels so far.
+We walked back to the guesthouse via a very cool juice cafe called Mr Shake where we both indulged in the best shake of our travels so far.

 Back at the Guesthouse we booked our trek for the following day, handed over some long overdue laundry for washing and contemplated our mini adventure ahead.
 We knew we were now close to the on going tensions in the country and it felt a little unsettling.